Marine Barracks, Washington, D.C.: Duties

 The Marines assigned to the D.C. barracks must meet strict height, weight, and background check standards, since they perform in ceremonial parades, funerals, and other ceremonies for presidential and other national dignitaries.
 During the summer months, a sunset parade is held every Tuesday evening at the Marine Corps War Memorial in Rosslyn, Virginia near Arlington National Cemetery.
 In addition, an evening parade takes place at the Barracks every Friday evening from late spring until the end of summer.
 Since 2018, the sunset parade from the Barracks is broadcast on Facebook Live on select dates via the official FB page of the US Marine Corps, weather conditions permitting.

+2018 Housing Complex Fire

+On September 19th, 2018, a senior citizen housing complex directly adjacent to the Marine Barrack's Annex location in southeast D.C., caught fire mid afternoon, prompting an immediate response from Marines and Sailors stationed there.
+Videos shared to news outlets and social media showcased the quick response from all units stationed at the barracks, with Marines and Sailors assisting with patient movement, assessment, and treatment by local medical personnel and responding EMS services.
+Of the 190 residents of the complex, all were successfully extracted with only 6 patients being sent to local hospitals for minor injuries.
+President Donald Trump later visited the barracks in November that same year to thank the Marines involved with the response in a private ceremony.